jon-jacky/Piety/console/README.md

 console
 =======

-Modules used by terminal applications, including a non-blocking alternative to Python *input*, with command line editing and history similar to Unix *readline*.
+Modules used by terminal applications.

+- **console.py**: defines the *Console* class, a wrapper that adapts a terminal application for cooperative multitasking.
+A *Console* instance is a Piety job that can be scheduled by a *Session* instance.

-- **console.py**: defines *Console* class, a skeleton command line application.
-A *Console* instance collects a command (string), passes it to a handler (callable) to execute.
+  A *Console* instance collects a command (string), passes it to an application handler (callable) to execute.
 Can collect a command one character at a time without blocking to permit cooperative multitasking (unlike Python *input*, which blocks until the command is complete).
-Provides command history and editing similar to Unix *readline* (but no tab completion).
-Provides hooks for optional job control commands that bypass the application.
+Provides command history and line editing similar to Unix *readline* (but no tab completion).
+Provides hooks for job control.

-  *Console* works with *Key* and *InputLine* (see below) to read keycodes and edit the input line.
+  *Console* works with *Key* (see below) to read keycodes.

-  This *console* module has some similarities to the Python standard library *cmd* module, but does not provide the same API.

-- **console.txt**: command summary for *Console* with *Key* and *InputLine*, similar to Unix *readline*.
-How to edit the command line and access its history in any application the uses *console* with the *inputline* and *key* modules.
+- **console.txt**: command summary for *Console* with *Key*, similar to Unix *readline*.
+How to edit the command line and access its history in any application the uses *console* with the *key* module.

 - **key.py**: defines *Key* class that can collect, store, and return single character or multi-character keycodes, used by *Console*.

-- **inputline.py**: Defines *InputLine* class that provides input and editing within a single line, used by *Console*.

-Revised November 2016
+Revised Jan 2018